hot chocolate three ways

 Drinking Chocolate & Sipping Cocoa Recipes

-For one serving of hot chocolate, simply heat 8 oz. of milk/mylk over medium heat until just scalding, then turn off the heat and whisk in 3 or more Tablespoons of Drinking Chocolate or Sipping Cocoa Mix.
+For one serving of hot chocolate, simply heat 8 oz. of milk/mylk over medium heat until just scalding, then turn off the heat and whisk in 3 or more Tablespoons of Drinking Chocolate (we use 6 Tbsp for a Parisian style sip) or Sipping Cocoa Mix.
 Voila!

 Flavored Whipped Cream Topping